-The designer behind the famous Stem pattern
+The designer behind the iconic Stem print

 Orla Kiely: 'Stem pattern was a very quick design'

-You might not know the name Orla Kiely, but you'll probably recognise her famous Stem pattern.
+You might not know the name Orla Kiely, but you'll probably recognise her iconic Stem print.

 The Irish designer reveals the secrets behind the designs she's created over the past 20 years, as a new exhibition of her work opens in London.